joshminray/portfolio/index.md

 title: Home
 ---

-## Welcome to this sample portfolio!
+# Welcome to my sample portfolio!

+This is an example that I will be updating periodically.

 #### Here are some example pages: